wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/partner-xamarin-mobile-services-android-get-started-push.md

 + An active Google account.
 + [Google Cloud Messaging Client Component].
 You will add this component during the tutorial.

-You should already have the [Xamarin.Android] and the [Azure Mobile Services Component] installed in your project from when you completed either [Get started with Mobile Services] <!-- keep by customization: begin --> or [Add Mobile Services to an existing app] <!-- keep by customization: end -->.
+You should already have the [Xamarin.Android] and the [Azure Mobile Services Component] installed in your project from when you completed either [Get started with Mobile Services].

 ##<a id="register"></a>Enable Google Cloud Messaging